komosinski/researcher-community/README.md

 Users' privileges
 ---------------

-Types of users can be found in enum *UserTypeEnum* in `enums.py` Type consists of id and name that are used in database, e.g. *id=30 name=ADMIN*
+The types of users can be found in enum *UserTypeEnum* in `enums.py` A type consists of an id and a name that are used in the database, e.g. *id=30 name=ADMIN*

 | **Privilege**                  | **unregistered (guest)** | **STANDARD_USER**  | **RESEARCHER_USER** | **ADMIN**          |
 |:------------------------------:|:------------------------:|:------------------:|:-------------------:|:------------------:|